babel/website/docs/options.md

 Default: `false`<br />

 Babel's default is to generate a string and a sourcemap, but in some contexts it can be useful to get the AST itself.
-The primary usecase for this would be a chain of multiple transform passes, along the lines of
+The primary use case for this would be a chain of multiple transform passes, along the lines of

 ```js